tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 IPROTO_BALLOT_IS_RO_CFG corresponds to :ref:`box.cfg.read_only <cfg_basic-read_only>`.

-IPROTO_BALLOT_GC_VCLOCK may have the value of the instance's oldest WAL entry, which corresponds to :ref:`box.info.gc().vclock <box_info_gc>`.
+IPROTO_BALLOT_GC_VCLOCK can be the vclock value of the instance's oldest WAL entry, which corresponds to :ref:`box.info.gc().vclock <box_info_gc>`.

 IPROTO_BALLOT_IS_RO is true if the instance is not writable,